dividab/tsconfig-paths/README.md

 }
 ```

 This function loads the tsconfig.json.
 It will start searching from the specified `cwd` directory.
+Passing the tsconfig.json file directly instead of a directory also works.

 ### createMatchPath